-CSU Channel Islands utilizes the secure NIST-approved configuration Security Content Automation Protocol (SCAP) templates for all of the operating systems for their University-owned hardware.
-These templates are downloaded, reviewed, and modified as necessary to securely accommodate the University's business practices without impeding those practices.
+Channel Islands utilizes the secure NIST approved configuration Security Content Automation Protocol (SCAP) templates for all of the operating systems for their University-owned hardware.
+These templates are downloaded, reviewed and modified as necessary to securely accommodate the University's business practices without impeding those practices.

-CSU Channel Islands utilizes Microsoft's Endpoint Configuration Manager, MCEP, to distribute new or updated configurations, add or remove software as prescribed, and build hardware and software inventories.
+Channel Islands utilizes Microsoft's (System Center Configuration Manager) SCCM product to distribute new or updated configurations, add or remove software as prescribed, as well as build hardware and software inventories.